Benefits and Debt Guide

 How does debt affect your benefit payments?

+The impact of debt on your benefits payments also depends on the type of debt you have and who you owe.
 For example, if you have unsecured debts, such as personal loans, credit cards, and overdrafts, your benefits will usually remain unaffected and the amount you receive won't change.

 However, if you owe money to HM Revenue & Customs (HMRC) or the Department for Work and Pensions (DWP), they may deduct money from your benefits before you receive it to help them recover the debt.
 This can range from 15% to 40% depending on how the debt was accrued.